A general fusion procedure for open $\mathfrak{gl}(N)$ spin chains: Application to the ABJM spin chain: Introduction

 The paper is organized as follows: In Section 2, we provide a comprehensive review of the fusion procedure for closed spin chains.
 By studying the intertwining relations between the fusion operator and the fused $R$-matrices, we identify the $\mathfrak{gl}(N)$ invariant subspaces of the fused $R$-matrices.
 In Section 3, we establish a general fusion procedure for open $\mathfrak{gl}(N)$ spin chains.
 We construct the fused $K^-$- and $K^+$-matrices and the corresponding fused reflection equation and dual fused reflection equation, respectively.
 The fused transfer matrices are then constructed and evaluated on both the total auxiliary space and the invariant subspaces.
 In Section 4, we demonstrate that the ABJM alternating spin chain model can be obtained by fusion on the $\mathfrak{su}(4)$ anti-fundamental representation space.
 We also derive some novel solutions for the $K^-$-matrices.
 In the last section, we make the conclusion and point out some future research directions.
+Finally, in the appendix, we provide another concrete example of the fusion method by obtaining the $R$-matrix of $\mathfrak{so}(6)$ model through the antisymmetric fusion of four $\mathfrak{su}(4)$ $R$-matrices.